skiluvia/project1-varos-kiluvia-conley-melton/README.md

 -   using historic data we can try to make projection on how the company may perform in the future.
 -   We will choose NVidia, Intel, Microsoft, Tesla, Amazon, Alphabet Inc, Arista Networks Inc, Meta

+# Presentation
+- A PowerPoint template will be developed and used to present the groups findings.

 ## Appendix (Resources)